EnterpriseDB/barman/doc/manual/50-feature-details.en.md

-By setting this value to any number greater than 0, Barman makes sure that at any time you will have at least that number of backups in a server catalogue.
+By setting this value to any number greater than 0, Barman makes sure that at any time you will have at least that number of backups in a server catalog.

 This will protect you from accidental `barman delete` operations.

-> **Important:**
+> **IMPORTANT:**
-> Make sure that your policy retention settings do not collide with
+> Make sure that your retention policy settings do not collide with
 > minimum redundancy requirements.
 Regularly check Barman's log for
 > messages on this topic.